 ”Giving people the freedom to move is what we do at Volvo Cars,” said Bobbykin Makwana, Vice President and General Manager, Volvo Car Technology.
 “We are proud to have been able to work with ChargePoint to deliver this very personal benefit to our customers.
 Being in Silicon Valley gives Volvo Cars the ability to move quickly on technology solutions such as this.”

 “The launch of a fully integrated ChargePoint in-car app in Volvo Recharge vehicles is an example of the increasing interconnectedness that driving electric brings to consumers,” said Bill Loewenthal, Senior Vice President, ChargePoint.
 “Not only will this new innovation seamlessly expand access to charging and essential charging data right in the vehicle’s infotainment system, but ChargePoint’s ongoing relationship with Volvo Cars ensures that Recharge drivers have access to thousands of places to charge across North America.”

 ChargePoint is one of the world’s largest electric vehicle charging networks and was selected by Volvo Cars as one of the company’s North American electric vehicle charging providers.

-Volvo Car Canada Ltd. is a subsidiary of Volvo Car Group of Gothenburg, Sweden.
-VCCL provides marketing, sales, parts, service, technology and training support to the 36 Volvo automobile retailers across Canada.
-For more information please refer to the Volvo Cars Canada media website at: www.media.volvocars.com/ca/en-ca.
+Volvo Car USA LLC, (www.volvocars.com/us) is a subsidiary of Volvo Car Group of Gothenburg, Sweden.
+VCUSA provides marketing, sales, parts, service, technology and training support to Volvo automobile retailers in the United States.
+For more information please refer to the VCUSA media website at: http://www.media.volvocars.com/us.